-If your child falls ill frequently while going to a daycare, here are 4 things you should do
+If your child falls ill frequently while going to daycare, here are 4 things you should do:

 - Give him a balanced diet.
 He needs all the proteins and energy to develop immunity against these diseases.
 Breakfast is essential, so never skip it!